runtimeverification/wasm-semantics/README.md

 ./scripts/ulm-load-lang ./build/lib/libwasm.so
 ```

-As an example, to deploy a Wasm contract, you can do the following:
+As an example, to deploy a Wasm contract and invoke a function on it, you can do the following:

 1. Install the python scripts: